 A great contrast to this trend was found at Target K. At this seamount, both the abundance AND diversity of species was exceptionally high!
 High numbers of individuals and species of at least 10 large groups of corals were observed, including: black corals, hydrocorals, bamboo corals, golden corals, bubblegum corals, soft corals, sea pens, stony corals, and other bottle-brush and fan-like corals.
 A yet-to-be-determined number of sea lilies and glass sponges were extremely abundant as well.

 But it is not only the diversity of these sessile animals (fixed in one place) that is high, it is also the diversity of animals living on them.
 Many species of brittle stars, anemones, hermit crabs, barnacles, worms, squat lobsters, fish, and shrimp use the corals, sponges, and sea lilies as their homes.
 In many cases, these relationships between host (animal providing house) and associate (animal using the house) seemed to be specific (certain associate species restricted to certain host species).
 In other parts of the world, it has been found that certain deep-sea coral communities have greater diversities than their shallow water equivalents.
 Could this also be the case in the Coral Triangle?

-The exploration of the Sangihe Talaud region using the underwater and communication technologies available on board the Okeanos Explorer is allowing us to make very detailed observations of the deep-sea animal communities of this region.
-These observations constitute fundamental material for planning, proposing and executing future scientific research that will help us answer already stated, and other interesting questions such as:
+The exploration of the Sangihe-Talaud region using the underwater and communication technologies available on board NOAA Ship Okeanos Explorer is allowing us to make very detailed observations of the deep-sea animal communities of this region.
+These observations constitute fundamental material for planning, proposing, and executing future scientific research that will help us answer already stated and other interesting questions such as: